RBND-studio/flows-sdk/examples/README.md

 ## Examples

 - [React Next.js](./react/next) - A simple example of how to use Flows with React and Next.js.
-- [React Vite](./react/vite/) - A simple example of how to use Flows with React and Vite.
+- [React Vite](./react/vite) - A simple example of how to use Flows with React and Vite.
+- [Vue Nuxt](./vue/nuxt) - A simple example of how to use Flows with Vue and Nuxt and custom components.

 ## Reporting Issues